Stamp act: Australia

-England and United Kingdom Stamp Acts
+United Kingdom

 Stamps Act 1694

 A stamp duty was first introduced in England in 1694 following the Dutch model as An act for granting to Their Majesties several duties on Vellum, Parchment and Paper for four years, towards carrying on the war against France (5 & 6 Will. & Mar. c.
 21).
 The duty ranged between 1 penny to several shillings on a number of different legal documents including insurance policies, documents used as evidence in courts, grants of honour, grants of probate and letters of administration.
 It raised around £50,000 a year and although it was initially a temporary measure, it proved so successful that its use was continued.

 Stamp Act 1712

-The Stamp Act of 1712 was an act passed in the United Kingdom on 1 August 1712 to create a new tax on publishers, particularly of newspapers.
+The Stamp Act 1712 (10 Ann. c.
+18) was an act passed in the United Kingdom on 1 August 1712 to create a new tax on publishers, particularly of newspapers.
 The initial assessed rate of tax was one penny per whole newspaper sheet, a halfpenny for a half sheet, and one shilling per advertisement contained within.
 Other than newspapers, it required that all pamphlets, legal documents, commercial bills, advertisements, and other papers be issued the tax.
 The act was increased in 1797 with greater taxes and wider spectrum of materials affected, reached its height around 1815 during the "taxes on knowledge" struggle, reduced in 1836, and repealed in 1855.

 The stamp tax was a tax on each newspaper and thus hit cheaper papers and popular readership harder than wealthy consumers, because it formed a higher proportion of the purchase price.
 The act had a chilling effect on publishers; the tax is blamed for the decline of English literature critical of the government during the period, notably with The Spectator ending the same year of the tax's enactment.
 Its repeal in 1855 allowed a cheap press again.

 Stamp Duties Management Act 1891 and Stamp Act 1891

-All the above Acts were superseded by the Stamp Duties Management Act 1891 and the Stamp Act 1891, which still constitute the bulk of UK law on stamp duties today.
+The above act were superseded by the Stamp Duties Management Act 1891 (54 & 55 Vict. c.
+38) and the Stamp Act 1891 (54 & 55 Vict. c.
+39), which still constitute the bulk of UK law on stamp duties today.